raiden-e/autofy/trappin.md

 # Trappin in Japan

+> Screw spotify for banning my [old account](https://open.spotify.com/user/raiden_e). *RIP*

 ## For those who wonder what the first song is

 [Øfdream - Game Is On](https://youtu.be/F3PluM_H03k)

 ## So my playlist goes through a process.

-I have a playlist called [Trappin in Japan.Backup](https://open.spotify.com/playlist/19yEs2hB6J5FwHrGMsIlZQ) which is a playlist that *more or less* imports a couple of other playlists i found on Spotify.
+I have a playlist called [TRAPPIN IN JPN 🎌.backup](https://open.spotify.com/playlist/0M9SjFcNecW4XlDUSHTIRA) which is a playlist that *more or less* imports a couple of other playlists i found on Spotify.

 I also have a playlist with my favorite songs and a gist with songs I wish to be not be included in the weekly mix.